If you’ve never presented before and are looking to get started or if you’re just looking for a few tips to improve your game, this post is for you.

-- Every organization has their own set of requirements for proposals.
-Double check what they are before you begin writing.
+- Every organization has its own set of requirements for proposals.
+Double-check what they are before you begin writing.

 - Start by getting all the ideas down you can.
 Try to form some outline for what the session might look like.
 You may even gather up a list of possible resources both for your reference and that you might share on a handout.
 This will help get your brain juices going as you forge ahead with the proposal.

 - Be sure it has an attention-grabbing headline.
 It only takes 7 seconds for the human brain to form an impression.
 The title is the first thing they see.

 - Write a description that accurately describes your session.
 There’s nothing more disappointing than attending a session that is nothing like the description.

 - When writing, whether it’s a short proposal or a longer blog post, I often refer to Ray Edward’s P.A.S.T.O.R framework to help me write engagingly.
 The acronym will help you focus on presenting a topic in an interesting manner that speaks directly to your audience.